hodgesmr/LangChain-Data-Demo/README.md

 ![The LangChain agent executing SQL and Python to generate data visualization against the voter file](https://raw.githubusercontent.com/hodgesmr/LangChain-Data-Demo/main/agent_steps.png)

+⚠️ **This Notebook generates and executes Python code written by an LLM.
+This has the potential to run unpredictable, buggy, or even harmful executions.
+Take caution to run this Notebook only in a sandboxed or appropriately controlled environment.** ⚠️

 ## Setup

 Before you can run the [Notebook](https://github.com/hodgesmr/LangChain-Data-Demo/blob/main/LangChain%20Data%20Demo.ipynb), you need to copy [.env.example](./.env.example) to [.env](./.env) (which is ignored by git) and fill in the `OPENAI_API_KEY` environment variable.